IntroductionFind out about freedom camping on public conservation land.

 Freedom camping is allowed on public conservation land – with exceptions

-Prohibited areas (where you can't camp) are normally near roads where:
+Prohibited areas are normally near roads where:

 - there has been a history of problems caused by inappropriate freedom camping, or

-Freedom camping in a prohibited or restricted area can result in a $200 infringement fee.
+Camping in a prohibited or restricted area can result in a $200 infringement fee.

 Freedom camping with dogs is not permitted in national parks.